-- Extent to which the project furthers OCHA goal of deconcentrating poverty and expanding housing and economic opportunities. - Extent to which the proposal complements other local activities such as the HOME program, CDBG activities, other development activities that address homelessness, and/or programs that address other special needs clients.
+- Extent to which the project furthers OCHA goal of deconcentrating poverty and expanding housing and economic opportunities (pursuant to the OCHA Administrative Plan and 24 CFR 983.57). - Extent to which the proposal complements other local activities such as the HOME program, CDBG activities, other development activities that address homelessness, and/or programs that address other special needs clients.